Satish Dhawan Space Centre: Launch history

-Satellite Launch Vehicle (SLV)
+Satellite Launch Vehicle (SLV)-RETIRED

 The range became operational when three Rohini 125 sounding rockets were launched on 9 and 10 October 1971.
 Previously, India used Thumba Equatorial Rocket Launching Station (TERLS), at Thiruvananthapuram, on the south-western coast of India, to launch sounding rockets.
 The first test launch of the complete SLV-3 rocket occurred in August 1979 but it was only partially successful following a malfunction in the second-stage guidance system.
 SHAR facilities worked satisfactorily during the SLV-3 preparation and launch.
 On 18 July 1980 the SLV-3 successfully launched India's third satellite.
 Out of the four SLV launches from SHAR, two were successful.

-Augmented Satellite Launch Vehicle (ASLV)
+Augmented Satellite Launch Vehicle (ASLV)-RETIRED

 The ASLV orbital launcher was integrated vertically, beginning with motor and subassembly preparations in the Vehicle Integration Building (VIB) and completed on the pad within the 40 m tall Mobile Service Structure.
 The first ASLV launch from SHAR took place in 1987 and resulted in a failure.
 Eventually, out the four ASLV launches from 1987 to 1994, only one was successful.